PoSIG Admission Requirements

 Can I apply for external funding?

 Yes.
-Participating universities provide financial assistance, scholarships and support for external funding.
+Participating universities offer financial assistance, scholarships and support for external funding.

 For more check Student Useful Links.